Silv3rPRO/slate/source/includes/_otheractions.md

 function getTextOption(index)
 ```

-Returns the text content of the TextOption at a particular index, or an empty string if it doesn't exist
+Returns the text content of the TextOption at a particular index, or an empty string if it doesn't exist.

-This function only affects the PROShine client user interface
+This function only affects the PROShine client user interface.

 ### PARAMETERS